vandringskompis/RedJillCardGame/README.md

 # RedJillCardGame
 My take on Black Jack.
 This game will have a human player and a computer (dealer).
 From the mainActivity the user will have the choice to play as a single player, (EXTRA) Multiplayer, (EXTRA) see stats and read the rules.
 This first sketch is what I aim to be able to create in Android studios.
-The layout may differ since Figma is sooo much easier than to actually code this in Android studios :)
+The layout may differ since Figma is sooo much easier than to actually code this in Android studios :) I might make my own cards or import pictures from google.

 <img width="377" alt="Skärmavbild 2024-11-14 kl  21 14 09" src="https://github.com/user-attachments/assets/290f01b3-bddc-4e6c-82d9-5d95352d8869">